himal7070/himal7070/README.md

 ### Note 📝

-Please do not misuse or copy the full projects.
-These projects are intended for learning purposes and contributing to improvement.
+Please refrain from using these projects for academic or professional submissions.
+They are intended for learning purposes and contributing to improvement.
 Feel free to explore the codebase, learn from it, and contribute to making it better.
 Let's grow together as a community of developers!

 <!---
 himal7070/himal7070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.